darroyolpz/Liquidations/README.md

 ## Slippage

-From the example above, the price difference from the price before buying ($10) and the price after the purchase ($10.10) is called slippage.
+From the example above, the price difference from the price before buying ($10) and the price after the purchase ($10.10) is called **slippage**.
 Having slippage in a market order is bad, since it worsen your position entry.

 This is mainly cause because there are few orders worth in the books, also known as **liquidity**.
-A very liquid market is the one where you can market buy massive positions size without experiencing too much slippage.
+A very liquid market is the one where you can market buy/sell massive positions size without experiencing too much slippage.

 ## Buy and sell